GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-experiment/index.md

 2. Check the [API status](/docs/privacy-sandbox/attribution-reporting/#status) to learn about ways you can experiment with the API today.
 3. Experiment with the API.
-   * (Optional) If you've already run an origin trial with this API in 2021, follow the [migration guide](https://docs.google.com/document/d/1NY7SScCYcPc9v5wtf_fVAikFxGQTAFvwldhExN1P03Y/edit#) to prepare for a future origin trial.
+   * (Optional) If you ran an origin trial with this API in 2021, follow the [migration guide](https://docs.google.com/document/d/1NY7SScCYcPc9v5wtf_fVAikFxGQTAFvwldhExN1P03Y/edit#) to participate in the latest origin trial.
    * To experiment with the API, follow these guides:
      * [What you should know about the Attribution Reporting API](https://docs.google.com/document/d/1lvrKd5Vv7SYLMGZb0Fz7bpGNEl0LOx9i1waAHw2sUg8/)
      * [Handbook](https://docs.google.com/document/d/1BXchEk-UMgcr2fpjfXrQ3D8VhTR-COGYS1cwK_nyLfg/):
        Demo, detailed code examples and (local) debugging tips.
 4. Experiment with [summary
-   reports](/docs/privacy-sandbox/attribution-reporting/summary-reports)
+   reports](/docs/privacy-sandbox/attribution-reporting/summary-reports).
    *  Adtechs can generate summary reports with the aggregation service.
 Learn how to set it up for
 	[local testing](https://github.com/google/trusted-execution-aggregation-service/#set-up-local-testing)